Is EMV a new law? NO

 Q: What is EMV?

 A: EMV is a payment method in which an integrated circuit chip (ICC) is embedded into a plastic card.
 The ICC replaces the magnetic stripe on the card, holding the account number and other sensitive data.
 It also contains the logic needed for transaction processing and risk management.
-Point of sale equipment that accommodates EMV payments has been gradually deployed in other parts of the word over the past few years.
+Point of sale equipment that accommodates EMV payments have been gradually deployed in other parts of the word over the past few years.

 Q: Why is EMV coming to the U.S. now, and what is the liability shift?